 [http]section and set it to

 [http]section and set it to a long pass phrase that will be used to sign tokens for intra-cluster communication.
-This value must be consistent across all data nodes.
+This value must be the same for all data nodes.

 license-pathsettings are mutually exclusive and one must remain set to the empty string.